Michelle822/Data-Scientist-Project-Portfolio/README.md

 In this project, we are going to built a web app to do Machine Learning task, which is classifying a message.

 ## 3. Data Scientist Capstone Project
 For the Capstone Project, I chose the “Optimizing App Offers With Starbucks” project, which basically trying to solve the problem on how to send the offer to the right customers.

+## 3. Portfolio excercises
+1. Upload a package to Pypi
+1. Deploy a Data Dashboard
+1. Starbucks